Home Insurance comes in a variety of different shapes and sizes depending on your needs. But, how do you know which level of cover is right for you?

 The first decision you need to make is whether you need buildings insurance, contents insurance or both.
 Then, you can consider the different levels of cover offered by different providers, making sure all of your important things are included.

-To protect personal possessions that you take out of the house, you might want to pay for personal possessions cover.

-And if you have a bicycle, you may need additional bicycle insurance to cover the full cost of the bike.
+And, if you have a bicycle, you may need additional bicycle insurance to cover the full cost of the bike.

 The level of home insurance you decide on is up to you.
 It’s all about working out what you need to insure and how secure you want to feel with your cover.

 Find out if Churchill Home insurance is right for you.